underlay/underworld/assertions.md

 		An assertion should be the most granular piece of data that you have specific provenance for.
 		If you have separate source for each record, they should each be assertions.
 		If you have a single source for the whole dataset, just cram it into one.
-		The IPLD link idioms let us efficiently have arbitrarily large assertions, so in the whole-dataset case it'd be wise to split each record at the IPLD level and have the top-level, signed assertion just be an array of IPLD links.
+		The IPLD link pattern lets us efficiently have arbitrarily large assertions, so in the whole-dataset case it'd be wise to split each record at the IPLD level and have the top-level, signed assertion just be an array of IPLD links.
 	</dd>
 	<dt>
 		What's up with the whole layered provenance thing?